 History of the Vermont Flag

-The Vermont State Flag was adopted on June 1st, 1923.
-Vermont is a state located in the New England Region of the United States of America.
-It shares borders with Canada, New Hampshire, Massachusetts, and New York.
-The capital city is called Montpelier and the largest city is called Burlington.
+Vermont is located in the New England Region of the United States and shares borders with Canada, New Hampshire, Massachusetts, and New York.
+The capital city is Montpelier and the largest city is Burlington.
 The majority of Vermont is covered by mountains and forests with the most famous mountain range being the Green Mountains.
 The name Vermont is derived from the French words "Vert" and "Mont" which translate as Green Mountain, and it is also referred to as "The Green Mountain State."

 Vermont is considered to be the safest state in the United States of America.
 The state was inhabited for thousands of years by Native American tribes including the Abenaki, Mohican, Pennacook, Pocomtuc, and Massachusett.
-The first European to arrive to the area was the French explorer Samuel de Champlain (he named the mountains "vert mont" on his map in 1647) and he claimed the area for France in 1609.
+The first European to arrive to the area was the French explorer Samuel de Champlain, who named the mountains "vert mont" on his map in 1647 and claimed the area for France in 1609.
 In 1666, the first European settlement was established by the French which was "Fort Sainte Anne."
 In 1724, the British arrived and established the settlement "Fort Dummer."
-In 1754, war broke out between the French and the English, both trying to gain control of the area.
+In 1754, the French and Indian War broke out between the French and the English who were both trying to gain control of the area.
 Both sides formed alliances with different Indian tribes.
 The French and Indian War ended in 1763, when the British defeated the French and gained control of Vermont.